Onbashi Bridge 雄橋

 While the Taishaku Gorge has many natural wonders, the Onbashi Bridge is by far its most impressive and popular.
 Formed over millennia, Japan's largest natural bridge is a 40-meter-high limestone span above the Taishaku River.

 Before the process of erosion, the rock formation was a dam for the Taishaku River

 It is one of the three largest natural bridges in the world

 Onbashi Bridge is a 30-minute walk from the Taishaku Gorge parking area.
 The parking area is a 20-minute drive from Tojo Station.

 In days long past, locals believed the bridge had been forged by supernatural forces.
 Visiting the site, it's easy to see why.

 The bridge was once used for transportation, both as a pedestrian crossing and for horse carts.
-Though no longer a functioning bridge, there are various paths that go right underneath it, allowing you a chance to view the naturally sculpted structure at your leisure.
+Though no longer a functioning bridge, there is a walking path that goes right underneath it, allowing you a chance to view the naturally sculpted structure at your leisure.